Art. 1 – Definition

 The Swiss Gamers Award is a purely honorary distinction.
 The authors, publishers and distributors of the winning game may freely refer to the award, particularly in their advertising campaigns, by using the name and logo of the Swiss Gamers Award.

 Art.
-6 – Contest for the participating clubs
+7 – Contest for the SGA Participants

-During each edition of the Swiss Gamers Award, the LUDESCO association draws three participating clubs in a raffle who will receive a copy of the winning game offered by the LUDESCO association.
+During each edition of the Swiss Gamers Award, the LUDESCO association draws three SGA Participants in a raffle who will receive a copy of one of the nominated games.

 Any appeal concerning this draw is excluded.

-In case of any difference between the different language versions of these regulations, the French version shall prevail.
+In case of any difference between the French, German and English versions of these regulations, the French version prevails.

 All appeals concerning the attribution of the Swiss Gamers Award are excluded.